-- bSafe's Terms of Service specifically prohibit users from stalking, threatening, or violating the privacy of others; locating another user without their consent (unless a guardian of a minor); disseminate any defamatory or obscene content; or collect information about others without their consent.
+- Mobile Software’s Terms of Service specifically prohibit users from stalking, threatening, or violating the privacy of others; locating another user without their consent (unless a guardian of a minor); disseminate any defamatory or obscene content; or collect information about others without their consent.
+Mobile Software collects the contact details of friends connected to the app.
+Users should only invite people that they know.
+Before adding friends or family to your network, you should have a conversation with them around privacy details.
 Apps such as these are meant to increase safety and we appreciate clear policies that prohibit their misuse.

 - In several places, the user is given control over how the app works.
-They are able to decide if they want to share certain communications with some or all of their network, if they want the alarm to sound on their phone, how long the delay will be from when they push the alarm button to when the alarm is triggered, and if the app will initiate a video recording when the alarm is pushed.
+Users can decide if they want the alarm to sound an alert on their phone or if they want it to notify friends silently, how long the delay will be from when they push the alarm button to when the alarm is triggered, and if the app will initiate a video recording when the alarm is pushed.
 They can also choose to use a pin code on the app to increase security.
 The pin would be required in order to disarm a sent alarm.